Welcome to my

 The ribbon spools from Ike’s Easter basket got their own peg piece.

-The ironing board holder was in the closet with our washer and dryer when we moved in.
+When we moved in, the ironing board holder was in the closet with our washer and dryer.
 I just took it down and moved it to this location where it will actually get used.

 And since I haven’t found a better place to store wreaths, I added a short tension rod near the ceiling and hung my small collection of wreaths that are currently on break.